wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 Then adjust the values so that it looks great with your theme.

+= How can I use counters under posts and share toolbar in sidebar? = You can use Hupso WP plugin for counters on top/bottom of every post and use raw HTML code for sidebar widget.
+Go to [Hupso Share Buttons homepage](http://www.hupso.com/share/) and generate HTML code for share buttons.
+In WP admin, go to Appearance->Widgets and create new text widget (drag and drop it to sidebar) and paste HTML code inside it.

 = How can I show share buttons inside template files? =